-Scenario 2

-Figure 45: CDF of SINR of incumbent receiver (upper-left), output power level of WSD (upper-right), SINR of WSD (bottom-left) network capacity of WSD (bottom-right) (Number of channels = 10, Protection distance = 40 km, Master-Slave WSD distance = 3 km)

-References

-[1] http://ieee802.org/19/pub/TG1.html (Drafting process)

-[2] http://docbox.etsi.org/RRS/RRS/60-WGs/WG1/70-Draft/01005/01005v001.zip (Early draft 2010-11-23)

 Interference scenarios

 When extending the basic methodology of the ECC Report 159 to calculate the WSD maximum power levels the following scenarios could be considered:

 Portable outdoor WSD transmission

 Mobile WSD transmission and fixed roof-top DTT reception

 The model we use is shown below.
 A mobile WSD at 1.5 m above ground level (agl) radiates into a rooftop DTT antenna.
 Taking account of the vertical DTT receive antenna pattern, the maximum loss and receive antenna discrimination from the WSD to the DTT antenna is 56.15 + 0.45 dB = 56.6 dB.